opendilab/DI-engine-docs/source/20_spec/config_spec_en.rst

 https://github.com/opendilab/DI-engine/blob/main/dizoo/atari/config/serial/pong/pong_sqil_config.py

-normative content
+Normative Content
 ------------------

-Grammar specification
+Grammar Specification
 ~~~~~~~~~~~~~~~~~~~~~~

--  config needs to satisfy flake8 python syntax check and yapf format.
+-  Config needs to satisfy flake8 python syntax check and yapf format.

-Naming conventions
+Naming Conventions
 ~~~~~~~~~~~~~~~~~~~

 -  config.py file name, main_config and create_config related variable names

-   -  unified with <environment name>\_<algorithm name>\_config.py.
+   -  Unified with <environment name>\_<algorithm name>\_config.py.
 The name of the file and related variable names in the file do not need to add the default field.
 For example, the filename hopper_onppo_default_config.py should be changed to hopper_onppo_config.py.

-   -  similar For the ICM algorithm, the general algorithm is the module proposed in the paper combined with a baseline algorithm, and the corresponding config name is in accordance with <environment name>\_<module name>\_<baseline algorithm name>\_config.py Name it like cartpole_icm_offppo_config.py
+   -  Similar For the ICM algorithm, the general algorithm is the module proposed in the paper combined with a baseline algorithm, and the corresponding config name is in accordance with <environment name>\_<module name>\_<baseline algorithm name>\_config.py Name it like cartpole_icm_offppo_config.py

    -  If the algorithm has different versions of on-policy and off-policy, unify the file name of config.py and the relevant variable name in the file, and use onppo/offppo to distinguish the algorithm of on-policy and off-policy version.
 For example, for the config of the PPO algorithm, hopper_ppo_config.py should be changed to hopper_onppo_config.py.